LiteDB .NET (How It Works For Developers)

 Frequently Asked Questions

-Is LiteDB suitable for large-scale applications?
+Is it possible to use LiteDB for mobile applications?